Yaidi/eleuteria-scribe-flow/README.md

 ## Current Models And Relations Diagram
 ![Models And Relations](eleuteria_data_models.drawio.png)

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/130b1ba2-93d1-4c94-a455-269e9c7ca3b5) and click on Share -> Publish.

 ## Backend setup:
 To setup and run backend you need to follow these steps: